Skip to main content

 • 6.2: Source Voltage

-Basically, a resistor limits the flow of charge in a circuit and is an ohmic device where V=IR.
+Basically, a resistor limits the flow of charge in a circuit and is an ohmic device where \(\Delta V=IR\).
 Most circuits have more than one resistor.
 If several resistors are connected together and connected to a battery, the current supplied by the battery depends on the equivalent resistance of the circuit.
+This section describes how to calculate the equivalent resistance for resistors in series and resistors in parallel.

 Voltmeters measure voltage, and ammeters measure current.
 Analog meters are based on the combination of a resistor and a galvanometer, a device that gives an analog reading of current or voltage.
 Digital meters are based on analog-to-digital converters and provide a discrete or digital measurement of the current or voltage.
 A voltmeter is placed in parallel with the voltage source to receive full voltage and must have a large resistance to limit its effect on the circuit.
 An ammeter is placed in